WentingXu3o3/DockContainer_CondaEnv_OnVSCode_sshconfig/README.md

  (if already save the port and host name can be changed to)
 ```
 scp ~/.ssh/my_private_key.pub abcd:~/.ssh/
+scp -r ~/ abcd:~/ means all files in folder copy
 ```

 in sever terminal cat the public key to authorized_keys